braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/email_templates/alpaco.md

 Provide your Braze REST API key and cluster instance to the Alpaco customer success team.
 The team will then set up the initial integration for you.

-{% alert important %}
+{% alert note %}
 This is a one-time setup and any exports in the future will automatically utilize this API key.
 {% endalert %}

+## Exporting Alpaco emails to Braze

-### Step 1: Create a email template in Alpaco
+### Step 1: Create an email template in Alpaco

-Create an email template in the Alpaco platform.
-Use the different settings and options to create an on-brand template to your liking.
-Click **Save** when you're happy with your template.<br>Alpaco supports [full Liquid](https://shopify.github.io/liquid/) variables, and as such also fully supports any Liquid variables used in your Braze configurations.
+In the Alpaco platform, use the different settings and options to create a template that expresses your brand identity.
+Click **Save** when you're happy with your template.

 ![Alpaco Create template]({% image_buster /assets/img/alpaco/alpaco_1.png %})

-### Step 2: Export template to Braze
+### Step 2: Review the email

-After the template is created, navigate to the lobby and create an email with the template and click **Review**.
+After the template is created, navigate to the lobby and create an email with the template.
+Click **Review** to make sure everything looks right.

 ![Alpaco Create email]({% image_buster /assets/img/alpaco/alpaco_2.png %})

-### Step 3: Export template to Braze
+### Step 3: Export email to Braze

-Click **Export** and chose the recently created integration to your Braze enviroment, made by the Alpaco customer sucess team.<br>
+Click **Export** and choose the Braze integration to export your email template to Braze.

-Making changes to an email in Alpaco, and exporting it again will result in updating the email in Braze.
+If you want to make changes to your email template, make those changes in Alpaco, and then export them back into Braze.
+This will update the email template in Braze with your changes.

 ![Alpaco Export email]({% image_buster /assets/img/alpaco/alpaco_3.png %})

-## Usage
+## Using Alpaco email templates in Braze

-Find your uploaded Alpaco email in your Braze account's **Templates & Media > Email Templates** section.
-You can now use this emails to start sending on-brand and full data-driven email messages to your customers!
+Find your uploaded Alpaco email by navigating to **Templates & Media > Email Templates** in the Braze dashboard.
+You can now use this template to send on-brand and data-driven emails to your users.

 [1]: {{site.baseurl}}/user_guide/message_building_by_channel/email/creating_an_email_template/